03 Using R syntax

 .
 Modern tokenizers such as WordPiece

-tokens, they are able to represent a very large number of words.
+are able to represent a very large number of words.

 The other parameters allow you to customize your BERT model.
 For example, you could increase the number of hidden layers from 12 to 24 or reduce the hidden size from 768 to 256, allowing you to build and to test larger or smaller models.